Musings, lightbulb moments, & me........

 And when I started I promised I would be honest.
 I have no clue if I made that to you all…but I made it to myself.
 This is my space to be real, true, and raw.

-And so I decided to begin to be raw.
+And so I commit to be raw.
 (I’m not all that refined so I’m thinking raw won’t be too far of a reach).
 And I’ll start with the physical me.
 You know, the part that you see and make assumptions about.

 I took a big step out of my comfort zone this week, stripped off a layer and showed part of me.
 ME.
 I posted a pic of myself at my *almost* heaviest weight on social media.
 It was really hard to do it.
 But when I started putting me out there, I promised myself I would be authentic.
 And I want to provide some sort of hope and support for maybe just one person out there.
 So I ripped the proverbial band aid and hit publish.

 In building myself as a wellness professional I spend countless hours in formal education, in hands on experiments, and L.I.V.I.N.G. well.
 I post about, write about, and talk about food, workouts, and yoga.
 I give you a slice of my life.
 And when you work in health & well-being full time (and really do truly love health, believe that health is the foundation for contentment, believe that living well helps you to be a contributor to society) people assume it comes easy to you.
 Sometimes things get left out.

 I left the part out where I was over 190 lbs. for a few years during a terribly unhappy, tumultuous time of my life.
 Or that I battled an eating disorder for 20 years… during times when I was incredibly content and times I was incredibly discontent.
 Or I sometimes hate working out.
 Or that I LOVE McDonald’s fries (particularly with a side of Big Mac special sauce).
 My weight was not just about food.
 My wellness is not just about food.
 But, it’s the weight that you see on the outside and use to judge me.